rislammb/full-stack-army/projects/attendance-system/README.md

   - [ ] Update Profile
   - [ ] Delete Profile
 - [ ] Admin control over attendance
+  - [ ] Get timesheet by userId
   - [ ] Enable Attendance
   - [ ] Disable Attendance
 - [ ] Generate stats
   - [ ] Timesheet stats

+## Pseudo code
+- ### Registration
+  - name, email, password = input
+  - find user by this email
+  - if user exist - send user already exist error
+  - input validation
+  - if input not valid - send validation error
+  - generate hash password
+  - create user by name, email and hash password
+  - save user to database
+  - generate JWT token
+  - send a success message with user and token
+- ### Login
+  - email, password = input
+  - find user by this email
+  - if user not exist - send user not found error
+  - match password
+  - if password not match - send authentication error
+  - generate JWT token
+  - send a success message with token
+- ### Change password
+  - for logged user
+    - id = token
+    - find user by this id
+    - if user not exist - send user not found error
+    - password = input
+    - validate password
+    - if password not valid - send validation error
+    - hash password
+    - update user password with new hashed password
+    - send a success message
+  - for password forgotted user
+    - email = input
+    - find user by this email
+    - if user not exist - send user not found error
+    - password = input
+    - validate password
+    - if password not valid - send validation error
+    - hash password
+    - update user password with new hashed password
+    - send a success message
+- ### Authenticate middleware
+  - token = cookies
+  - if token not found - send unauthenticate error
+  - validate token with time
+  - if toke not valid - send unvalid token error
+  - id = token
+  - find user by this id
+  - if user not exist - send user not found error
+  - invoke next function with user
+- ### Authorize middleware
+  - role = user.role
+  - if permitted role not found - send unauthorize error
+  - invoke next function
+- ### Get user timesheet
+  - id = user.id
+  - find timesheet with user id
+  - if timesheet not found - send empty
+  - send timesheet
+- ### Get attendance status
+  - find live admin attendance from databse
+  - if attendance not found - send disable status
+  - find user by id from live admin attendance
+  - if user attendance found - send disable status
+  - send enable status
+- ### Given attendance
+  - create user attendance to admin attendance
+  - send a success message
+- ### Get Users
+  - find all users from database
+  - send users
+- ### Get User by ID
+  - id = params
+  - find user from database
+  - if user not found - send not found error
+  - send user
+- ### Create User
+  - name, email, password = input
+  - generate hash password
+  - create user with name, email and hash password
+  - save user to database
+  - send a success message with user
+- ### Update User
+  - name = input
+  - id = params
+  - find user by this id
+  - if user not found - send not found error
+  - update user.name with input name
+  - send a success message
+- ### Delete User
+  - id = params
+  - find user from database
+  - if user not found - send not found error
+  - delete user from database
+  - send a success message
+- ### Get Profiles
+  - find all profiles from database
+  - send profiles
+- ### Get Profile by ID
+  - id = user.id/params
+  - find profile from database
+  - if profile not found - send not found error
+  - send profile
+- ### Create Profile
+  - do later
+- ### Update Profile
+  - fristName, lastName, phone, avatar = input
+  - id = user.id/params
+  - find user by this id
+  - if user not found - send not found error
+  - update profile info by given info
+  - send a success message
+- ### Delete Profile
+  - id = params
+  - find profile from database
+  - if profile not found - send not found error
+  - delete profile from database
+  - send a success message
+- ### Get timesheet by userId
+  - id = params
+  - find all user timesheet by id from all admin timesheet
+  - if timesheet not found - send empty
+  - send user timesheet
+- ### Enable Attendance
+  - create an admin attendance with time limit
+  - save to database
+  - send a success message
+- ### Disable Attendance
+  - id = params
+  - find attendance from database
+  - if attendance not found - send not found error
+  - disable attendance
+  - send a success message
+- ### Timesheet stats
+  - for individual attendance
+    - find live admin attendance
+    - find all user attendance from database by live attendance id
+    - if attendance not found - send empty
+    - send attendance list
+  - for individual user
+    - id = params
+    - find all user timesheet by id from all admin timesheet
+    - if timesheet not found - send empty
+    - send user timesheet